 Creating a successful digital advice strategy

-Paul Smith, Head of our Financial Services practice, speaks to consultant John Wilkinson, about how to successfully execute a digital advice strategy.
+We speak to consultant John Wilkinson, about how to successfully execute a digital advice strategy.
 Prior to launching his own consultancy business, John worked for companies such as Nationwide, HSBC and Legal & General.
 More recently, as a consultant, he has specialised in developing digital advice models with companies such as Barclays Wealth & Investments.

 Why are financial institutions investing in digital advice strategies?

 Traditional banks and challenger brands are all competing to develop digital investment advice platforms and there are two main reasons for this.
 Firstly, acquiring customers through the branch system is increasingly expensive and also harder to regulate.

 More pressing however, is customer demand for online access to advice.
 Banking, alongside other financial services continues to move online, and customers expect products to be digitally available.

 Advice can never exclusively be an online business, so companies are hiring professional advisors to reassure customers of the reliability of their platforms.
 This creates a largely digital customer journey, that is not labour intensive for companies.

 What are the key components of a successful digital advice strategy?

 A successful digital advice strategy depends on customer proposition, change execution and successful integration of best of breed digital capability.